ed423/ed423/README.md

 ### Hello, I'm Ed (he/him) 👋

 **Projects that I'm currently working on:**
-- A grounding app that aims to reduces stress/anxiety through simple breathing/mental exercises, as mental health is an aspect of life that is often overlooked, and is something that I personally see as vital in my daily life.
+- A grounding app that aims to reduces stress/anxiety through simple breathing/mental exercises.
+Mental health is an aspect of life that is often overlooked, and is something that I personally see as vital in my daily life.

 **What I'm currently learning:**
 - JavaScript, ReactJS, NodeJS